flockstore/mannaiah/src/features/contacts/README.md

 ## Configuration

-Ensure the following environment variables are set:
+The following environment variables **must be set** for this module to work:

 - **`LOGTO_ISSUER`**: The Logto Issuer URL (e.g., `https://your-tenant.logto.app`)
-- **`LOGTO_AUDIENCE`**: The Logto Audience identifier for your API
+- **`LOGTO_AUDIENCE`**: The Logto Audience identifier for your API (e.g., `https://api.yourapp.com`)

+**Important**: The application will fail to start if these variables are not provided.

+See the main README for complete environment variable documentation.

 ## Authentication